Analysts welcome RBI stimulus measures

 Consulting firm Deloitte’s partner Himanish Chaudhuri said the announcement is welcome and has allayed a lot of concerns which the industry was having.
 Industry lobby CII’s director general Chandrajit Banerji welcomed the RBI moves but added that it expects the central bank to extend the repayment moratorium if the crisis prolongs.

-Domestic rating company Acuite’s president Suman Chowdhury said while the rate cut of 75 bps is indeed sharp and goes beyond the market expectations, the extent of the transmission by the banking system will have to be seen..
+Domestic rating company Acuite’s president Suman Chowdhury said while the rate cut of 75 bps is indeed sharp and goes beyond the market expectations, the extent of the transmission by the banking system will have to be seen.
+Suyash Choudhary of IDFC AMC said "RBI has now put to rest the concern that it was failing to appreciate the required pivot to emergency conditions," he said.

+Abhimanyu Sofat of IIFL Securities said the Non-performing asset (NPA) relaxation by way moratorium on repayment will be a relief for the industry but the central bank has disappointed Non-Banking Financial Companies (NBFCs) and mutual funds by not offering a special window for them.
+Vinay Pandit of IndiaNivesh said overall a positive for non-banking stocks, though need to wait and watch how this plays out for Banking, financial services and insurance (BFSI) companies.

+Amar Ambani of Yes Securities said with these multiple steps, liquidity injected into the system is around USD 50 billion.
+On banks being allowed to participate in Non-Deliverable Forward (NDF) market, he said this was a long-standing demand and the same will help tide over the currency volatility to some extent.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)